Skip to main content

 A core pillar supporting both the ADA and GINA regulations is the requirement that a wellness program must be “reasonably designed to promote health or prevent disease.”
 This standard acts as a critical check on program legitimacy.
 It dictates that a program cannot exist as a pretext for data mining, cost-shifting, or discriminating against employees based on their health status.

 To meet this standard, a program should be based on sound medical principles and provide follow-up information or advice.
-For example, a that simply returns results to the employer without providing the employee with guidance or connecting them to health resources would likely fail this test.
+For example, a biometric screening that simply returns results to the employer without providing the employee with guidance or connecting them to health resources would likely fail this test.
 This requirement forces a focus on clinical utility and genuine health promotion, moving programs away from being mere data collection mechanisms.

 Both the ADA and GINA mandate that wellness programs be reasonably designed to promote health, preventing them from becoming mere tools for data collection.